Saguenay Fjord National Park: Tourism

 Saguenay Fjord National Park had 90,550 visitors in 2005, with 90% of those visitors coming from outside the region.
 Activities in the park include over 100 km of hiking trails, 50 km of skiing trails, camping, kayaking, sea kayaking, a Bateau Mouche tour of the fjord, snowshoeing and ice fishing.
+Visitors can also whale-watch.
 Accommodations at the park include cabins, huts and campgrounds.